ewels/rich-codex/docs/config/overview.md

 - `--no-search`: Set to disable searching for rich-codex comments
 - `--command`: Specify a command to run to capture output
 - `--timeout`: Maximum run time for command (seconds)
+- `--hide-command`: Hide the terminal prompt with the command at the top of the output
+- `--head`: Show only the first N lines of output
+- `--tail`: Show only the last N lines of output
+- `--truncated-text`: Text to show when --head or --tail truncate content
 - `--snippet`: Literal code snippet to render
 - `--snippet-syntax`: Language to use for snippet sytax highlighting
 - `--img-paths`: Path to image filenames if using 'command' or 'snippet'